MicrosoftDocs/Console-Docs/README.md

 Welcome to the Windows Console documentation repo.
 The MSDN Console Docs are generated from the markdown stored in this repo.
 The published docs can be found at [https://docs.microsoft.com/windows/console/]()

+For code issues related to the Windows Console, Windows Terminal, and related command-line and terminal tooling products, please check out the [Microsoft/Terminal](https://github.com/microsoft/terminal) repository.

 # Metadata
 Each content page in this repo requires some metadata expressed as [YAML](https://en.wikipedia.org/wiki/YAML), stored at the top of each doc between '---' markers.
 For example: